weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 <br>

-- <b>Uploading/Downloading files without staking</b>
+- <b>Uploading/Downloading files without deposit</b>

-You do not need to stake anything if you just want to upload/download files.
+You do not need to deposit anything if you just want to upload/download files.

 After registering your resource node(`rp` subcommand), purchase enough `ozone` using the `prepay` subcommand.